Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- That others’ families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children’s families are also characterised by love and care.
+3. That the families of other children, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children’s families are also characterised by love and care.

-- How to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
+6. How to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.

 Caring friendships